 Remote cluster Attributes Definition AdministratorGroups (system use only) List of operating system user account groups that have administrative privileges on the cluster.
-This attribute applies to clusters running in secure mode.
-Type and dimension: string-keylistDefault: " " Administrators Contains list of users with Administrator privileges. (system use only) Type and dimension: string-keylistDefault: "" CID The CID of the remote cluster. (system use only) See "Cluster attributes" on page 730.
-ClusState (system use only) Indicates the current state of the remote cluster as perceived by the local cluster.
-(4):11 Type and dimension: integer-scalarDefault: Not applicable ClusterAddress (user-defined) Specifies the remote cluster's virtual IP address, which is used to connect to the remote cluster by the local cluster. , , Type and dimension: string-scalarDefault: "" ClusterName The name of cluster. (system use only) Type and dimension: string-scalarDefault: "" ClusterUUID Unique ID assigned to the cluster by Availability Manager. (system use only) Type and dimension: string-scalarDefault: Not applicable
+This attribute applies to clusters running in secure mode. ■ Type and dimension: string-keylist ■ Default: " " Administrators Contains list of users with Administrator privileges. (system use only) Type and dimension: string-keylistDefault: "" CID The CID of the remote cluster. (system use only) See "Cluster attributes" on page 768.
+ClusState Indicates the current state of the remote cluster as perceived (system use only) by the local cluster.
+Type and dimension: integer-scalar Default: Not applicable ClusterAddress (user-defined) Specifies the remote cluster's virtual IP address, which is used to connect to the remote cluster by the local cluster. ( Type and dimension: string-scalarDefault: "" ClusterName The name of cluster. (system use only) Type and dimension: string-scalarDefault: "" ClusterUUID Unique ID assigned to the cluster by Availability Manager. (system use only) Type and dimension: string-scalarDefault: Not applicable